Frequently Asked Questions

 Do I need an attorney?

 You are not required to have an attorney.
-However, as you can see from the answers to the other FAQs below, there are many reasons why you may want to have an experienced firm like the Law Office of David M Church, PLLC on your side.
+However, as you can see from the answers to the other FAQs below, there are many reasons why you may want to have an experienced firm like Church & Page, PLLC on your side.

 How much do you charge?